Chester Society for Landscape History

 Saturday 22 March 2025, 2pm

-Lecture: Saving Parks and Gardens
+Lecture (visitors welcome): Saving Parks and Gardens

 Speaker: Glynis Shaw, Welsh Historic Gardens Trust